| Author |

 |

-Around 40,000 km, the problem of the miraculous increase in oil consumption hadn't occurred yet, but now, at around 70,000 km, it has.
-The laboratory analysis clearly indicates an excessive amount of diesel.
+At approximately 40,000 km, the problem of the "miraculous oil increase" hadn't occurred yet, but now, at around 70,000 km, it has started.
+The laboratory analysis clearly indicates a diesel content that is too high.

-Bring the oil change invoices and laboratory reports to the table, along with the observed increase in oil consumption, and a calendar listing of previous attempts to claim.
+"Please provide the oil change invoices and lab reports, along with documentation of the observed increase in quantity, and a chronological record of all previous attempts to resolve the issue."

-The response must be a repair proposal with identification of the warranty service.
-If the garage wants to investigate beforehand, that's fine, at their own expense.
+The response must be a repair proposal with identification of the warranty coverage.
+If the workshop wants to inspect the vehicle beforehand, they can do so at their own expense.

-A letter to VW can sometimes be very effective.
+Sometimes, writing a letter to Volkswagen can be quite effective.

-If the process is too cumbersome, or if the "warranty" is clearly not being honored, then repair or have it repaired by a suitable garage.
+If the procedure is too unpleasant, or if the "guarantee" seems ineffective due to obvious partial performance, then have it repaired or have it repaired at a suitable workshop.

 hg